Squid Fishing 101: ‘Squid Jigging’ in Maine is a Fun Summer Outing

 - Have options for presenting the jig.
 I primarily use a small jigging rod with a squid jig tied to the line.
 It's easier to maneuver around crowded docks and allows for small casts into the water.
 I also have a hand-line at the ready, as some piers are hand-line jigging only.

 - Wear clothes you don't mind getting inky.
 When you yank a squid from the water, they spray their ink everywhere.
-That black ink won't come out in the wash.
+That black ink won't come out in the wash easily.

 - Watch out for a squid's mouth.
 Like a bird's, a squid's mouth is similar to a beak.
 Even small squid will bite down HARD.
 It hurts some wicked!

 - Bring a couple of buckets with you.
 They don't have to be big.
-I fill one bucket with an inch or two of seawater, the other with a good amount of ice.
+I fill one bucket with a few inches of seawater, the other with a good amount of ice.
 When I reel up a squid I'll toss it into the water bucket, so it can spray any remaining ink.
 Then I toss it on ice.
 Squid can spoil very fast when warm.

 Maine YouTuber, Chris Taylor, has a great video of how to clean and prepare a fresh catch of squid.
 Check out his video above.